 - can work under pressure with a sense of urgency while multi-tasking.

 - have “thick skin” and can manage customer complaints.

-- know all about Microsoft Office, various internet browsers and cookies.
+- know all about Microsoft Office, various internet browsers and cookies (not the delicious kind).

 - are able to type 35 words per minute.

-You must be able to attend a 10-day training in the Los Angeles office, for which you’ll be reimbursed.
+You must be able to attend a 10-day training in the Los Angeles office.
 Then, you’ll head off to your quiet remote space and work 40-hour weeks.

 The Benefits Package

 Not only will you be able to work from home, the benefits package isn’t too shabby either.

 You’ll get your typical medical, vision and dental coverage and an employer-matched 401(k) plan.
 It’ll also cover any commuting costs.